lawcompany/law_talk_neural_model_helper/README.md

 ```bash
 $ python user_interaction.py
 ```
 It will show a prompt in which you can type a text.
-The text will be given to the best model then the model will produce an output
+The text will be given to the best model then the model will produce an output.

 ## Parameter Settings
 You can adjust the parameters in `hugging_face_train_params.json` for more various parameters to try with.